Dental Exam Quincy MA

 - Oral cancer or cysts

 Your dental exam may include X-rays.
-Dental X-rays are detailed images of your mouth.
-They allow the dentist to see the teeth position, decay, cysts, and more.
-Below are the most common dental X-rays used.
+In brief, dental X-rays are detailed images of your mouth.
+For example, they allow the dentist to see the teeth position, decay, cysts, and more.

 Bite-Wing – displays the upper and lower molars